tjcsl/ion/docs/setup/postinstall.rst

 In non-Vagrant environments, you should set a master password different from the default.
 Ideally, this password should have many bits of entropy and should be randomly generated.

 We use the secure Argon2 hashing algorithim to secure our master password.
 To set the master password, set ``MASTER_PASSWORD`` to the string output of the below script (after changing values as appropriate) in ``secret.py``.
 After changing this value, restart Ion.

+Currently, Ion requires that you use Argon2i to create the hash.
+You also must prepend ``argon2`` to the hash before putting it into ``secret.py``.

 .. code-block:: python

-    from argon2 import PasswordHasher
+    from argon2 import PasswordHasher, low_level

     # Change this password to the new master password.
     password = "CHANGE_ME"